MQTTCool/hello-iot-world-html-example/README.md

 If you want to install a version of this demo pointing to your local MQTT.Cool, follows these steps.

-* As prerequisite, this demo needs a MQTT infrastructure to run.
-You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an update-to-date list is maintainer at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
+* As prerequisite, this demo needs an up and running MQTT broker.
+You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an up-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
 * Configure the MQTT.Cool instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the